Manley Hot Springs, Alaska: History

 Traditional lands of the Cosna Band of the Upper Koyukon Dene.

 Manley Roadhouse was built in 1903 and still serves the community as its only restaurant and hotel.

 In 1902 a prospector, John Karshner, discovered several hot springs in the area.
 He began a homestead and vegetable farm.
 In the same year, the United States Army built a telegraph station.
 The area became a service and supply point for miners in the Tofty and Eureka mining districts.
 It was known as Baker's Hot Springs, after nearby Baker Creek.

 Farming and livestock operations in the area produced fresh meat, poultry, and produce for sale.
 In 1903, Sam's Rooms and Meals, now called the Manley Roadhouse, opened.
 The roadhouse was owned by Robert E. Lee, who was also the town's postmaster until his death in 2010.
 In 1907 a miner named Frank Manley built the Hot Springs Resort Hotel.
-The resort was a four-story building with 45 guest rooms, steam heat, electric lights, hot baths, a bar, a restaurant, a billiard room, a bowling alley, a barber shop, and an Olympic-size indoor swimming pool which used heated water from the hot springs.
+The resort was a four-storey building with 45 guest rooms, steam heat, electric lights, hot baths, a bar, a restaurant, a billiard room, a bowling alley, a barber shop, and an Olympic-size indoor swimming pool which used heated water from the hot springs.
 During the summer, the hotel's private boat transported guests from steamers on the Tanana River.
 In the winter, an overland stagecoach trip from Fairbanks took two days.
 The town was renamed Hot Springs.

 The resort and the mining in the area caused the town to prosper.
 It had a store, a newspaper, a bakery, clothing stores and other businesses.
 The population of the area in 1910 was more than 500.
 In 1913 the resort burned to the ground.
 Mining activity was also in decline and by 1920 only 29 residents lived in Hot Springs.

 The town's name was changed to Manley Hot Springs in 1957.

-In May 1984, a newcomer to the town, Michael Silka, killed nine people in the area.

 Since 1950, the population of Manley Hot Springs has slowly increased.
 In the 2020 census, the population of Manley Hot Springs was 169, up 90 percent from 89 in 2010 census.
+In August, 2026, the New York Times reported that there were 75 year-round residents of Manley Hot Springs.

 In May 2022, the second worst flood to hit the community caused power outages and the displacement of 60 people.
 No injuries occurred.
 The flooding was caused by an ice jam on the Tanana River, approximately 12 miles downriver from the community.

+1984 spree killing

+In May 1984, a newcomer to the town, Michael Silka, killed nine people in the area during the states deadliest spree killing.

 Climate

-Manley Hot Springs has a continental subarctic climate (Köppen Dfc).
+Manley Hot Springs has a continental subarctic climate (Köppen Dfc) with cool, short summers and long, severely cold winters.

+The record low temperature of -73 F was recorded in January 1989, while the record high temperature of 93 F was recorded in June 1969.